 One of the main parts of this project will be the search and data-collecting of a good number of existing informal training-centers annex Business Incubators.
 How were they established?
 What is their spectrum of educational services?
 How are they organized?
 Taking at least five centers of excellence, whether or not officially linked to formal learning institutes in our study will be of great importance.

-V. How to organize the project (some thoughts).
+V. How to organize the project (some thoughts)

 The project “Sustainable vocational schools” could be organized as a Research & Development team-effort under the umbrella of IAS-UNU.
 Length of the project is estimated on one year for the first phase ( 2014) and some more years (to be defined) for the second phase.